- Copyright and Fair Use Information

 When a university advertises film screenings as free and open to the public, and invites anyone to attend, this negates application of the classroom exemption and may only be done if the proper license has been obtained.

-Licensing agreements for home streaming services (Amazon Prime, Hulu, Netflix, etc.) limit these services to personal use so they may not be used for academic purposes in either the face-to-face or the online environment.
+Licensing agreements for home streaming services (Amazon Prime, Netflix, HBO Max etc.) often limit these services to personal use so they may not be used for academic purposes in either the face-to-face or the online environment.

 Section 110(1) of the copyright code permits instructors or students under their instruction at a nonprofit educational institution to display films/videos in the course of face-to-face teaching activities, in a classroom or similar place devoted to instruction.
 This section of the copyright code does not apply to the online environment.